|

 FLASK FILLS WITH BLUE WHITE LIGHTNING!
 Tiny bright lightning filaments!

-So next, I put a little bit of argon in a white kitchen trash bag, threw
+So next, I put a half-liter of argon in a white kitchen trash bag, threw

-a piece of carbon fiber, then squeezed out the argon (to flush any
+in a piece of carbon fiber, then squeezed out all the argon (to

 - First the ENTIRE OVEN FILLED WITH JITTERING LIGHTING BOLTS